 The DAA faculty and administration serve the needs of the children and parents in all aspects of each child's education.
-This team comprised of the Superintendent, the Divisional Principal, Assistant Principal, the divisional Student Dean, the K-12 Directors of Innovation, Head of Inclusion, School Counselors, teachers, teaching assistants, and administrative personnel.
+This team, composed of the Superintendent, the Divisional Principal, Assistant Principal, the divisional Student Dean, Head of Inclusion, School Counselors, teachers, teaching assistants, and administrative personnel.